On the small prime factors of a non-deficient number: Introduction

-One has that from which it follows that $h(mn)> h(n)$ whenever $m>1$.
-Motivated by this inequality, there is a notion of a {\emph{primitive abundant number}} which is a number $n$ which is abundant but where proper all divisors of $n$ are not abundant.
+One has that from which it follows that whenever $m>1$.
+A consequence of \ref{h inequality} is that any multiple of an abundant number is abundant, and any multiple of a perfect number other than the number itself is abundant.
+Motivated by this consequence, there is a notion of a {\emph{primitive abundant number}} which is a number $n$ which is abundant but where proper all divisors of $n$ are not abundant.
 There is some inconsistency in the literature here; some authors define primitive abundant numbers as including perfect numbers where all proper divisors are deficient.
 In some respects, this is a more natural set to investigate.
 Others term this set to be the set of {\emph{primitive non-deficient numbers}}, which is the term we will use.
-The first substantial work on this topic was Dickson who proved that given a fixed $k$, there are only a finite number of primitive non-deficient numbers with $k$ distinct prime factors.\cite{Dickson} Prior work on these sets have looked at their density.
+The first substantial work on this topic was done by Dickson who proved that given a fixed $k$, there are only a finite number of primitive non-deficient numbers with $k$ distinct prime factors\cite{Dickson}.
+Prior work on these sets looked at their density.
 See especially \cite{Avidon} as well as \cite{Lichtman} and \cite{Schinzel}.

 We will write $H(n) = \Pi_{i=1}^k \frac{p_i}{p_i-1}$.
 It is well-known and not hard to show that $h(n) \leq H(n)$ (and this inequality is strict as long as $n>1$).
 In fact, Thus, $H(n)$ is the best possible upper bound on $h(n)$ when we know only the distinct prime divisors of $n$, but have no other information about $n$.